ADR-005: Keycloak for Identity Management

 Decision

-Use Keycloak as the identity provider, integrated with .NET Aspire for containerized deployment and service discovery.
+Use Keycloak as the identity provider, integrated with Aspire for containerized deployment and service discovery.

 Implementation